Perimenopause and Verbal Vomiting

 Once she caught her breath, she began to tell me what happened before coming into the office.

 “When I go home from picking the kids up from school, they jumped out of the car and started to play in the backyard.
 While I was collecting backpacks and garbage from the backseat of the car, I noticed a crumbled-up lunch bag belonging to my son.
 I opened it up and looked inside to see how much of his lunch he ate.
 I reached in the bag and grabbed a baggie that had a couple of strips of bread crust left in it.
 What I saw triggered me to lose it.
 I yelled my son’s name at the top of my lungs to come to where I was.
 He ran up to me with a look of fear in his eyes because he knew what the tone of my voice meant.
 I asked him why he didn’t eat all of his sandwich and who did he think he was to waste food like that.
 I proceeded to completely go off on him telling him how ungrateful he was and what a spoiled boy he was.
 The words were just pouring out of my mouth with such anger and disdain.
 As the words just kept coming out, the angrier I got and the louder I got.
 As I am verbally vomiting on my son, I can see the look of horror in his eyes, his confusion, his disappointment, and his pain.
 I could see the emotional damage I was causing.
 I can see his spirit disintegrating right before me.
-And as I continue to emotionally unload on him, I started to think about the sandwich I made for him that morning and how big it was.
+And as I continued to emotionally unload on him, I started to think about the sandwich I made for him that morning and how big it was.
 It was a large turkey and cheese sandwich, bigger than usual.
 And I was thinking in my head that he ate that whole sandwich plus other snacks and the only thing left was a measly piece of crust, and then my thoughts turned to how outrageous and out of proportion my behavior was.
 But I was still yelling at him when I came to the realization that I was out of control but didn’t know how to stop the harsh words that were flowing out of my mouth.
 Shame started to overcome me and the only way I could think to stop yelling at him was to ask him to get out of my sight.
 And he did.
 He ran as far away from me as he could and I could hear him crying in the distance.
 At that point, I just dropped to my knees and started to weep.”

 “I feel so ashamed.”
 She spoke.
 I can’t undo what I did to my son today.
 This happens more times than I would like to admit.
 I do just as much damage to my daughter but I don’t know how to control myself.
 My kids are afraid of me.
 I don’t even know who I am.
 What I am doing is changing who my kids are because of my behavior.
 My children do not deserve that.
 I hate myself for being who I am to them.”

 Tori sat there embarrassed with her head hanging low in shame.
 I wish I could say that I have never experienced something similar to what she just described but I have.
-And I know many other women are ashamed by their instant rage and the emotional abuse it creates to those in the way.
+And I know many other women are ashamed of their instant rage and the emotional abuse it creates to those in the way.

-When things calmed down after Tori finished telling me her experience, I told her there was a reason for her irrational behavior and that it wasn’t all her fault.
+When things calmed down after Tori finished telling me about her experience, I told her there was a reason for her irrational behavior and that it wasn’t all her fault.
 I showed Tori her lab work and how low her estrogen was then I began to explain what happens to women when estrogen falls too low.

 Why Women Rage